-The directors of Salvatorian College Limited are also the trustees of the charitable company for the purposes of company law.
-The charitable company is known as Salvatorian College.
+The directors of Salvatorian College Limited (the academy trust) are also the trustees of the charitable company for the purposes of company law.
+The charitable company operates as Salvatorian College.

-Details of the directors who served during the year, who served during the period are included in the Reference and Administrative Details on page 1.
+Details of the trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on the preceding pages of this document.

+b.
 Members' Liability

-Each member of the charitable company undertakes to contribute to the assets of the charitable company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding $\pounds 10$, for the debts and liabilities contracted before they ceased to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the charitable company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a member.

+c.
 Trustees' Indemnities

-In accordance with the Articles of Association, and subject to the provisions of the Companies Act, every director or other officer of the charitable company shall be indemnified out of the assets of the charitable company against any liability incurred by them in that capacity in defending any proceedings, whether civil or criminal, in which judgment is given in favour or in which they are acquitted or in connection with any application in which relief is granted to them by the court from liability for negligence, default, breach of duty or breach of trust in relation to the affairs of the charitable company.
+In accordance with the Articles of Association, and subject to the provisions of the Companies Act, every trustee or other officer of the academy shall be indemnified out of the assets of the academy against any liability incurred by them in that capacity in defending any proceedings, whether civil or criminal, in which judgment is given in favour or in which they are acquitted or in connection with any application in which relief is granted to them by the court from liability for negligence, default, breach of duty or breach of trust in relation to the affairs of the academy.

-Method of Recruitment and Appointment or Election of Directors
+d.
+Method of Recruitment and Appointment or Election of Trustees